jayjonesvip/tecmo-bowl-edit-master/README.md

 - Visitors must open their own legally obtained Tecmo Super Bowl ROM.
 - The application edits an in-memory copy and exports a new timestamped `.nes` file.
 - `assets/data/data.csv` provides Madden roster imports on static hosting.
+- The bundled CSV includes Madden jersey numbers for most players, and the editor applies them to Tecmo roster records.
 - Live EA detail requests require the optional development proxy and are not used on GitHub Pages.
 - Do not add or distribute copyrighted ROM files with the site.